moretiles/dert/README.md

 # TODO:
 * Remove mutex from pool.
 In this case, syncronization of resources should be left to user.
 * Consider removing functions attached to pool.
-* Attach function pointer to vht for producing "key" when evaluating the hash of a given key.
 * Standardize public API naming.
 * Standardize returned errors.